kubecost/.github/profile/README.md

 Here's a brief guide to our most popular repositories and what's inside.

-* [Kubecost Feature Requests and Bug reports](https://github.com/kubecost/features-bugs): A public repository for users and customers to file either feature requests or bug reports with the Kubecost application stack.
-For features or bugs relevant to only the Helm chart, please see below.
 * [cost-analyzer-helm-chart](https://github.com/kubecost/cost-analyzer-helm-chart): The Helm chart repository for Kubecost.
 * [docs](https://github.com/kubecost/docs): The source for the official Kubecost documentation at https://docs.kubecost.com.
 * [kubectl-cost](https://github.com/kubecost/kubectl-cost): The repository for the kubectl plug-in allowing users to predict costs of a Deployment before it's created.